pasztorpisti/json-cfg/README.rst

     2. fetching the python value from the selected wrapper object: this can be done by calling the queried wrapper object.

-The next sections explain these two operations in more detail.
+The following sections explain these two operations in more detail.

 Querying the json config hierarchy
 """"""""""""""""""""""""""""""""""